mjansson/rpmalloc/README.md

 https://github.com/rampantpixels/rpmalloc-benchmark

-Below is an example performance comparison chart of rpmalloc and other popular allocator implementations.
+Below is an example performance comparison chart of rpmalloc and other popular allocator implementations, with default configurations used.

-![Windows random [16, 8000] bytes, 8 cores](https://docs.google.com/spreadsheets/d/1NWNuar1z0uPCB5iVS_Cs6hSo2xPkTmZf0KsgWS_Fb_4/pubchart?oid=881719411&format=image)
+![Ubuntu 16.10, random [16, 8000] bytes, 8 cores](https://docs.google.com/spreadsheets/d/1NWNuar1z0uPCB5iVS_Cs6hSo2xPkTmZf0KsgWS_Fb_4/pubchart?oid=301017877&format=image)

-The benchmark producing these numbers were run on a Windows 10 machine with 8 logical cores (4 physical, HT).
+The benchmark producing these numbers were run on an Ubuntu 16.10 machine with 8 logical cores (4 physical, HT).
 The actual numbers are not to be interpreted as absolute performance figures, but rather as relative comparisons between the different allocators.
 For additional benchmark results, see the [BENCHMARKS](BENCHMARKS.md) file.

 Configuration of the thread and global caches can be important depending on your use pattern.
 See [CACHE](CACHE.md) for a case study and some comments/guidelines.